jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[north span-85 text-05 text-black]
-<div style="margin-top: 100px; text-align: left;">Note that if `p` is minus one-half for the inverse square-root, the three-halfs comes from `1-p`.
-Using this, we can generate magic numbers for other power functions.</div>
+<div style="margin-top: 100px; text-align: left;">If minus one-half is `p` for the inverse square-root, three-halfs is `1-p`.
+Using this we can generate magic numbers for other power functions.</div>
 @snapend

 @snap[south span-85 text-05 text-black]